How to Choose the Best Siding Colors for Your House | New Windows for America

 10. Deck out the Deck.
 Let’s face it, with longer days, you’re going to be out here more and it needs to be nice.
 Look for damaged or warped boards that need to be replaced.
 Break out and hose off the patio furniture that has been buried at the back of the garage since late fall.
 Take the cover off of the grill and give the slats a scrape to clear off the dust that has collected.

 Prepping for spring and summer isn’t really hard to do.
-It can be time consuming and may claim a few weekends.
-While inspecting your house, take a look at your windows, siding and doors.
+It can be time-consuming and may claim a few weekends.
+While inspecting your house, take a look at your windows, siding, and doors.
 Do they need spring cleaning, or maybe even replacement?
 Contact New Windows for America for a FREE estimate!
 When you have completed this checklist, you will know that you can sit back, relax, and enjoy the summer.